gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 **Certificate Management:** allows to request certificates via the ACME protocol (e.g., issued by Let's Encrypt) from within the cluster.
 For detailed information, have a look at the [cert-manager project](https://github.com/gardener/cert-management#certificate-management).

-**Observability stack:** Gardener deploys observability components and monitors the control-plane & kube-system namespace.
+**Observability stack:** Gardener deploys observability components and gathers logs and metrics for the control-plane & kube-system namespace.
+Also provided out-of-the-box is a UI based on Plutono (fork of Grafana) with pre-defined dashboards to access and query the monitoring data.
+For more information, see [Observability ](../observability/_index.md).

 ## HA Control Plane